-This keto no-bake cheesecake recipe has a creamy pumpkin pie cheesecake filling & a delicious coconut almond flour crust.
-Served in mini mason jars, these crowd-friendly, no-bake desserts are only 5 carbs!
+This no bake keto cheesecake recipe has a creamy pumpkin pie cheesecake filling and a delicious coconut almond flour crust.
+Served in mini mason jars, these crowd-friendly, no-bake desserts are only 5 net carbs!

 What Makes This Recipe Great

 Mini desserts aren’t only cute, they’re so convenient!
 Thanksgiving is the perfect day to pull out the delicious mini desserts, and you know what’s better than pumpkin pie?
 Pumpkin cheesecake!
-My keto no-bake cheesecake jars come in their own mason jar and are perfectly portioned, low-carb, and require no baking at all!
+My No Bake Keto Cheesecake Jars come in their own mason jar and are perfectly portioned, low-carb, and require no baking at all!

-These low carb treats have the perfect pumpkin pie cheesecake filling, and a crumbly, to-die-for crust.
-Topped with a dollop of keto whipped cream topping, I told you this was the perfect dessert!
+These low-carb treats have the perfect pumpkin pie cheesecake filling and a crumbly, to-die-for crust.
+Topped with a dollop of keto whipped cream topping, I told you this was the perfect no bake keto dessert recipe!
 Whether your guests are on the keto diet or not, I promise no one will know the difference!

 Watch The Recipe Video